ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 multiplying a link to the predictive period data, where the predictive period is the period that immediately follows the target period (i.e. consecutive period).
 Backward imputation from construction must not occur.
-Records imputed using this imputation will be marked BI.
+Records imputed using this imputation will be marked bi.

 ### 8.3 Construction